Romans 9

 But they refused to obey me.

 10:21See Isaiah 65:2.
-The Jews should have been waiting for Christ.
-The Old Testament told them that he would come.
-But when he came, they did not recognize him.
+Israel's people should have been ready to obey God.
+But when God sent the Messiah that he had promised, they did not accept him.
 See John 1:11.
 Romans 11

 5 It is the same at this time too.
 There is a small number of Israel's people that God has chosen to trust him.
 He has chosen them because he is very kind.
-6 This shows that God has not chosen them because of any good things that they have done.
-If that was true, we could not say that God was really being kind to them.
-It would not be his gift.
+6 God has not chosen them because of any good things that they have done.
+If that were true, it would not be his gift to them that they do not deserve.

 ‘God caused them to be like people who are sleeping.

-Even until this day, their eyes cannot really see,
+Even until today, their eyes cannot really see,

 and their ears cannot really hear.’

-10 I want their eyes to become dark so that they cannot see.
+10 Let their eyes become dark so that they cannot see.

-I want their bodies always to be in pain, like slaves.’
+Let their bodies always be in pain, like slaves.’

-11 So now I ask this: ‘When Israel's people failed to accept Jesus as God's Messiah, did they make themselves separate from God for ever?’
+11 So now I ask this: ‘When Israel's people failed to accept God's Messiah, did they make themselves separate from God for ever?’
 No, certainly that is not true!
 Because of their mistake, God is now saving Gentiles.
-God is doing that so that Israel's people would become jealous.
-12 Because of their mistake, God has done good things for everyone in the world.
+He is doing that to make Israel's people become jealous.
+12 Because of their mistake, God has blessed everyone in the world.
 Israel's people failed to receive what God wanted to give them.
-As a result, the Gentiles have received very many good things from God.
-That was the good result when Israel's people failed.
+As a result, God has blessed the Gentiles with many good things.
 So, when the complete number of Israel's people do turn to God, the result will be even better!

-11:24When Jesus lived on earth, most of Israel's people, the Jews, did not believe that Jesus was God's Messiah.
-They were no longer part of God's true people.
+11:24When Jesus lived on earth, many of Israel's people, the Jews, did not believe that Jesus was God's Messiah.
 God's true people were like an olive tree that God had planted long ago.
 The wild olive tree is like the Gentiles.
 If they believe in Jesus, they become part of God's people.
-If the Jews decide to believe in Jesus, then they also belong to God's people again.
+If the Jews believe in Jesus, then they also belong to God's people again.

 ‘The one who rescues will come from Zion.